radimurban/opt_methods_project/src/airplane_design/readme.md

 ```
 Result is returning the maximized Lift $L$.
 At this point it would obviously easy to extract the genes which have maximized this property.\
-We can reason that the delievered result is somewhat reasonable by realizing that an airplane can weigh up to $600.000 kg$ corresponding rouhgly to needed lift of at least $6MN$.
-At generation 100, the best configuration has a lift force of roughly $10 MN$.
+We can reason that the delievered result is somewhat reasonable by realizing that a loaded airplane can weigh _up to_ $600.000 kg$ corresponding rouhgly to needed lift of at least $6MN$.
+At generation 100, the best configuration has a lift force of roughly $9.5 MN$ (computed average of 10 simulations).
 Hence in the range of reasonable results.
+In real life achieving this lift by an airplane might be impossible - it's more about a half of our computed maximum.
+Result is coming from simplifying and theoretizing about the components and their ranges.